DanySA22/AI-Immigration-Helper/Capstone Proposal.md

 ### Problem

-Canada and our city Vancouver are built of immigrants and the number of new immigrants every year is high.
+Canada, and our city Vancouver, are built of immigrants and the number of new immigrants every year is high.
 Many, even when they are here, still need to do immigration processes for their status in Canada or to help family members.

 They face a long search, organization, and document collection to do those immigration processes, many times even without understanding well English/French, or the technical words, or the technicalities required in those immigration processes; all this at the same time where they are working or adapting to their new Canadian context!